devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 ## Audit Log

-All `pb-manager` commands are logged to `~/.pb-manager/audit.log` with a timestamp and the full command executed.
+All `pb-manager` commands are logged to `~/.pb-manager/audit.log` with a timestamp, the full command executed, and any errors that occurred during the command's execution.
 This provides a trail of administrative actions performed by the tool.

 ## PocketBase Version Notification